Training: Dental Research, Bioengineering.

 Ferdinand Frauscher is Associate Professor of Radiology, appointed at the faculty of the Medical University Innsbruck in 1993.
 At Medical University Innsbruck, Austria, he was Head of the Division of Uroradiology and Head of Research.
 Currently he is Head of Prostate Imaging Centre in Igls.
 He is one of the leaders in the field of Uroradiology, especially focussing on prostate imaging.
 He has carried out extensive research on the role of ultrasound in prostate cancer detection.

 Dr. H.J.
-Huisman received his PhD in quantitative medical ultrasound in 1998 at the Radboud University Medical Center, Nijmegen, The Netherlands.
+Huisman received his Ph.D. in quantitative medical ultrasound in 1998 at the Radboud University Medical Center, Nijmegen, The Netherlands.
 He continued his research in quantitative MR and ultrasound in breast and prostate resulting in several publications, clinical applications and a patent on a Pharmacokinetic DCEMR processing.
 He started a research group in 2004 on Computer Aided Diagnosis and Intervention of prostate cancer focussing on computerized support systems for interpretation of multiparametric MR and MRL as well as image guided biopsy and intervention.
-Since 2011 he is also product manager of a CE certified prostate MR workstation in DIAGTechnologies (TM).
-He has published over 100 papers and book chapters, and has co-organized several workshops / challenges on prostate MR image analysis.
+Since June 2017 he is an Associate Professor in Pelvic Imaging Biomarkers.
+He has published over 100 papers and book chapters and has co-organized several workshops/challenges on prostate MR image analysis.

 Research interests include the use of image processing and machine learning techniques for medical image analysis and retrieval, imaging for radiation therapy, survival analysis for cancer, information retrieval, and statistical modeling.